Natsoulas/Kalman_Filter_Example/README.md

 ^these show that position error is mostly contained within 3-sigma (standard devations) for this example.
 Didn't spend time tuning Q matrix etc since this is just an example.
 However this code should be relatively easy to digest.

-Credit again to  Franklin's Book: A Kalman Filter Made Easy
+Credit is due to  Franklin's Book: A Kalman Filter Made Easy, highly recommend the read for those who want to learn how to use and have intution for using a KF in relativley little time.